Blockchain's Struggle to Deliver Impersonal Exchange

 53 Pages Posted: 25 Jan 2017 Last revised: 19 Jan 2018

 Date Written: January 18, 2017

 The paper identifies what value blockchain adds to the contractual and property processes, exploring its potential and analyzing the main difficulties it is facing.
-The article argues that blockchain applications will evolve towards dual structures separating causal and formal transactions.
-Contrary to naive conceptions that proclaim the end of intermediaries and state involvement, such applications will rely on a variety of interface and enforcement specialists, including standard public interventions, especially for property transactions.
-Without these interventions, blockchain will at most work as an in personam—instead of as an in rem—system, therefore facilitating mere personal instead of truly impersonal—that is, asset-based—transactions.
+It argues that, contrary to naive conceptions that proclaim the end of intermediaries and state involvement, blockchain applications will rely on a variety of interface, completion and enforcement specialists, including standard public interventions, especially for property transactions.
+Without these interventions, blockchain applications will at most enable trade in in personam claims—instead of in rem rights—, therefore facilitating personal instead of truly impersonal—that is, asset-based—transactions.